How can creams treat herpes?

 - There is a higher risk of interactions with other medicines

 - They may cause drowsiness as a side effect that can affect your ability to drive or operate heavy machinery

 - You should keep well hydrated by drinking plenty of water whilst taking them

-You cannot swap the cream with tablets or vice versa – the cream can only be applied to the skin to treat cold sores or genital herpes.
-Tablets are reserved for recurrent cold sore outbreaks, herpes infections inside your mouth, genital herpes and more severe infections.
+You cannot swap the cream with tablets or vice versa – the cream can only be applied to the skin to treat cold sores.
+Tablets can be used for recurrent cold sore outbreaks, herpes infections inside your mouth, genital herpes and more severe infections.
 Tablets are also prescribed to prevent the virus from spreading to other parts of the body where it can cause more severe infections in people with weak immune systems.
 There are also different dosages of the tablets available that are prescribed depending on how severe your infection is.

 Where can I get aciclovir tablets or cream from? – you can order your aciclovir tablets for genital herpes, or for cold sores using Zava's online doctor service:

 - To place an order, fill in our brief questionnaire and select your preferred treatment

 - Your Zava Doctor will review your order and approve appropriate treatment